vihangm96/verily-hello-vc/README.md

 **TIP:** You can combine the above two commands into one with the syntax `git checkout -b <your branch name>`.

-## E. Make a commit and create a pull request
+## C. Make a commit and create a pull request

 You can save changes to your code by making commits.
 Let's walk through a typical process of making a change and committing it.
 (Before you start, make sure you're still in the branch you created above!)